A drama that begins like a top‑tier romance‑comedy but collapses under last‑minute plot twists and messy writing.

 Some time later, Yi Rang finally learns the truth: it was Sung Won who ordered the gas explosion.
 Exhausted by years of manipulation, lies, and threats, she finally decides she’s had enough.
 She meets privately with Yi An, confesses everything she’s done, and hands over the evidence needed to bring her father down.
 The only thing she asks for in return is that Yi Yun be kept safe.

 A few days later, Yi An officially ascends to the throne.
-As the new King of Korea, his very first order is to begin the process of ending the monarchy.
+As the new king of Korea, his very first order is to begin the process of ending the monarchy.
 Naturally, this sends everyone into a panic.
 Hui Ju is supportive but realistic enough to know that neither the royal family nor the cabinet will quietly accept losing centuries of power.
 The only thing truly on Yi An’s side is public opinion.

 With his final obstacle removed, Yi An proceeds with the public survey.
 The results are clear: the people vote to end the monarchy.
-True to his word, Yi An honors their decision.
+True to his word, Yi An honours their decision.
 His first decree as king also becomes his last, officially abolishing the Korean monarchy and ending centuries of royal rule.

+Three years later, everyone has settled into their new lives.
+Hui Ju returns to Castle Beauty and eventually takes over Castle Card as well after Tae Joo steps back to focus on his growing family.
+Even her father seems to have learned a few lessons and makes a genuine effort to support her moving forward.
 The drama closes on a surprisingly happy note.
 Yi An spends time figuring out who he is without royal duties hanging over his head and finally admits that he’s liked Hui Ju ever since their high school days.
 Hui Ju thrives back in the business world, while Yi Rang focuses on raising Yi Yun and encouraging him to become a musician rather than a monarch.

 The End.